kayyyng/kayyyng/README.md

 ### In this github, you can find 3 repositories:

 ### 1. Final-Year-Project-on-COVID-19
-In my final year project for Biomedical Sciences, I evaluated methods to identify SARS-CoV-2 variants with enhanced transmission rates from epidemiological and phylogenetic data.
+For my final year project of Biomedical Sciences, I evaluated methods to identify SARS-CoV-2 variants with enhanced transmission rates from epidemiological and phylogenetic data.

 Highlight of the project:
 - I summarised existing epidemiological methods for calculating relative transmission rates of pathogens from literature, analysed their relevancies to SARS-CoV-2 and the availability of their data inputs.